-Disclaimer: I was provided with a copy of this book by the publisher, Michael Joseph Books, in exchange for an honest review.
-This has in no way affected my opinion of the book, nor the outcome of this review.
+(Disclaimer: I was sent this book by the publisher in exchange for an honest review.
+This has in no way affected my opinion of the book, nor the outcome of the review.)

 ‘Turning thirty is like playing musical chairs.
 The music stops, and everyone just marries whoever they happen to be sitting on.’

 Who the f*ck is Tori Bailey?